tdc-legislative/ruby_quiz/README.md

 Submission
 ----------
 Please fork the project, and send a pull request when complete.
-In your submission, include your name in a comment near the top of each file, along with instructions on how to run your code.
+In your submission, include your name in a comment near the top of each file along with instructions on how to run your code.
 I hope that's clear enough.
 Let me know if you have any questions.
 If you have any other code samples you'd be willing to share, I'd really appreciate it.